Pmichel74/holbertonschool-cyber_security/web_application_security/0x06_idor/README.md

 <details>
 <summary>💡 Hint: Transaction history is gold</summary>

-Transaction logs often reveal account IDs of both sender and receiver.
-Check the `receiver_payment_id` fields!
+Transaction logs can reveal valuable information about accounts and their identifiers.
+Examine all fields in transaction data carefully.

 </details>